 A Few Nice Surprises

-One company that I had expressed a buying interest with provided the information I needed.
+One company, that I had expressed a buying interest with, provided the information I needed.
 In addition, they included examples of how their solution would provide benefits in areas I hadn’t considered.
 Later, they called to make sure I received the information and learned more about my needs.
-We have an additional discussion planned for October.
+We have an additional discussion planned for November.

 Unless this takes an unexpected about face, it’s likely I’ll make a purchase next year.